 Adding tomato paste is an easy way to quickly thicken your chili.
 Not only does it improve the texture, but it also enhances the flavor as well.

 To use, add 6 ounces of paste, 2 ounces every few minutes, during the last 60 minutes of cooking.

 Adding it gradually makes it easier to mix it in smoothly.
 If the paste makes your chili bitter, just add a tablespoon of sugar to counterbalance it.

 Sounds crazy, but it works!
 Aside from thickening your chili, oats are also incredibly nutritious.
-They are rich in antioxidants, vitamins and soluble fiber.
+They’re rich in antioxidants, vitamins, and soluble fiber.

 Start with a teaspoon of oats and stir.
 You should start seeing results immediately.
 Just keep adding more and stirring until you achieve your desired consistency.

 Xanthan gum is a type of sugar extracted from soy, wheat, or corn, and works as an amazing thickening agent.

 If it sounds familiar to you, that could be because it’s an ingredient in bubblegum, toothpaste, and ice cream.